 This means that of the millions of people with tax problems only a very small percentage actually filed and successfully complete an offer in compromise.
 17890 divided by 50 states is 358 successes per state; But if you look at the success rate by population instead, Arizona may have had less than 150 successful offers filed in 2019.

-Having said that, it is possible under the IRS Offer in Compromise program to settle tax debt for less then what is owed and sometimes significantly less.
+Having said that, it is possible under the IRS Offer in Compromise program to settle tax debt for less than what is owed and sometimes significantly less.

 But before you file an offer you have to understand a few things about it.